 Central Line Inserted Central Catheter

-A central catheter is a long, thin tube that is inserted into a large vein.
-A central catheter is used to deliver medication, nutrition, IV fluids, and chemotherapy.
+A central catheter is a long, thin tube inserted into a large vein.
+The vein may be in the neck, arm, shoulder, or leg.

 Reasons for Procedure